I Tried to Listen to Vampire Weekend’s 120-Minute Promo ‘Song’

 Image by Flickr user Julio Enriquez

 Take this new promo from Vampire Weekend for example, issued as an appetite whetter ahead of their forthcoming fourth album FOTB.
-And while I cannot tell you what FOTB stands for, it’s top secret (I’m lying, they haven’t told anyone yet), I can tell you the promo involves 120 minutes of Vampire Weekend music playing on a loop.
+The promo involves 120 minutes of Vampire Weekend music playing on a loop.
 And by that I don’t mean a new song, either.
-It’s 120-minutes of a guitar loop (listen below) from a new song called “Harmony Hall”, which is released later today (as well as track "2021").
+It’s 120-minutes of a guitar loop (listen below) from a new song called “Harmony Hall,” which is out now (as well as another track, "2021").

 So, I was initially intrigued by Vampire Weekend’s 120-minute experiment.
 But in practice?
 We’ll get to that later.
-First let’s re-wind, let’s do some history.
+First let’s rewind.
 Arguably the band of the original blogspot era, Vampire Weekend have outshone their peers (MGMT, Animal Collective, et al) and evolved in a way that, on their last album, Modern Vampires of the City, won them a Grammy Award for Best Alternative Music Album, making them not just a band for Urban Outfitters teens but, like, dads.
-And – despite the inherent male lens of their songwriting – mums, too.
+And—despite the inherently male lens of their songwriting—mums, too.

 Where their first album borrowed almost wholesale from Paul Simon’s Graceland, who himself snatched his sound from southern Africa (albeit with the inclusion of South African musicians), Modern Vampires did away with that sound and felt emotionally intimate, taking in the quiet sound of dusk or dawn in a city.
-I don’t live in Brooklyn, but if I did, it’s the kind of thing I can imagine myself listening to while walking across the Bridge at night, city lights blinking in the background (which – if you want to live vicariously through it – makes sense since chief songwriter Rostam Batmanglij released a solo project in 2017 with a video featuring a similar image – have a watch below).
+I don’t live in Brooklyn, but if I did, it’s the kind of thing I can imagine myself listening to while walking across the Bridge at night, city lights blinking in the background (which—if you want to live vicariously through it—makes sense since chief songwriter Rostam Batmanglij released a solo project in 2017 with a video featuring a similar image).

 That last Vampire Weekend album was five years ago, though.
 It’s a long time, in current industry terms.
 And now, it’s time to promote it.
 This is where the 120-minute long video comes in.